campbell17/campbell17-v2/journal/draft-F1-untitled.md

 I like when everyone gets along.
 There's thrill in conflict, sure, but I can never shake my deep desire for everything to be copasetic.
 And when two people are at odds, the romantic part of me is on the edge of his seat waiting for them to come to a mutual understanding, give each other a knowing nod from across the room, and resolve their differences with a Hollywood-style "you can be my wing-man any day" one-liner.
 In the two and a half decades I've been following the sport, Formula One hasn't exactly fit this mold.
 This makes sense when you consider what's at stake.
 Unlike other sports where disagreements in the field of play usually result in nothing more than an argument, motor racing clashes can have life and death consequences.
 But with the increases in safety and a new crop of young drivers who've been racing against each other since childhood, the vibe in the paddock is getting a lot more chummy.

+Until a few years ago, the closest thing to a public friendship in F1 was between Lewis Hamilton and Nico Rosberg.
+The media put time into reminding everyone how close they were in their karting days, followed by a predictable editorial casting that closeness into doubt amidst the pressures of their intra-team championship battle.
+That championship pressure was real.
+And it's difficult to decipher how much of their "friendship" was fabricated journalistic fodder.
+But as the heat increased on their rivalry, their friendship became glacial.

 - They say familiarity breeds contempt, but I think familiarity in this case is precisely responsible for the camaraderie amongst the kids on track.